Foiling Explanations in Deep Neural Networks: Abstract

 \section{Abstract}

 Deep neural networks (DNNs) have greatly impacted numerous fields over the past decade.
 Yet despite exhibiting superb performance over many problems, their black-box nature still poses a significant challenge with respect to explainability.
 Indeed, explainable artificial intelligence (XAI) is crucial in several fields, wherein the answer alone---sans a reasoning of how said answer was derived---is of little value.
 This paper uncovers a troubling property of explanation methods for image-based DNNs: by making small visual changes to the input image---hardly influencing the network's output---we demonstrate how explanations may be arbitrarily manipulated through the use of evolution strategies.
-Our novel algorithm, AttaXAI, a model-agnostic, adversarial attack on XAI algorithms, only requires access to the output logits of a classifier and to the explanation map; these weak assumptions render our approach highly useful where real-world models and data are concerned.
+Our novel algorithm, AttaXAI, a model-and-data XAI-agnostic, adversarial attack on XAI algorithms, only requires access to the output logits of a classifier and to the explanation map; these weak assumptions render our approach highly useful where real-world models and data are concerned.
 We compare our method's performance on two benchmark datasets---CIFAR100 and ImageNet---using four different pretrained deep-learning models: VGG16-CIFAR100, VGG16-ImageNet, MobileNet-CIFAR100, and Inception-v3-ImageNet.
 We find that the XAI methods can be manipulated without the use of gradients or other model internals.
-Our novel algorithm is successfully able to manipulate an image in a manner imperceptible to the human eye, such that the XAI method outputs a specific explanation map.
+AttaXAI successfully manipulates an image such that several XAI methods output a specific explanation map.
 To our knowledge, this is the first such method in a black-box setting, and we believe it has significant value where explainability is desired, required, or legally mandatory.
+The code is available at \url{https://github.com/razla/Foiling-Explanations-in-Deep-Neural-Networks}.

 \keywords{deep learning, computer vision, adversarial attack, evolutionary algorithm, explainable artificial intelligence}